Brodhead, a Democrat, was the representative for Michigan's 17th congressional district from 1975 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Brodhead is shown as a purple triangle. (analysis methodology)
+Brodhead is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Brodhead sponsored bills primarily in these issue areas: